Yale University Press

 We were looking to try something new, partly given the timeliness of the book and partly given the short timeline with which we had to work.
 Josie and her team really got the book and what it was all about, and were able to deftly turn that into an aesthetic and message that captured the look and feel, the urgency, and made it approachable to a wider audience.
-They were able to work with both the US and the UK and really made sure the creative fit consistently with the broader campaign.
+They were able to work with both the US and the UK and really made sure the creative fit consistently with the broader integrated marketing campaign.
 It was a pleasure to work with everyone at Curmudgeon, and we couldn’t be happier with how the creative campaign turned out.
-Wee would love to collaborate with them again on future projects.
+We would love to collaborate with them again on future projects.

 The “Yale” name can imply that books from Yale University Press (YUP) are geared toward a more academic audience, and may therefore be considered a bit unapproachable by general readers.
-While highly regarded, the book also presented an older, white, male author in the midst of the Black Lives Matter movement sweeping the nation.
+While highly regarded, the book also spotlighted an older, white, male author in the midst of the Black Lives Matter movement sweeping the nation.
 Together, this amounted to finding common ground between the book and the current socio-political climate, so as to establish both the book, the author, and YUP as worthy of popular interest.

-Additional challenges included working around the convoluted sales structure built into the existing YUP website, and launching a product in an overly saturated market with consumers inundated with, and likely exhausted by, content tackling Covid-19.
+Additional challenges included working around the convoluted sales structure built into the existing YUP website, and launching a product in an overly saturated market with consumers inundated with, and likely exhausted by, branded content tackling Covid-19.

-We aimed to increase readership and broaden the appeal of YUP among younger audiences without alienating older readers by crafting a provocative, sophisticated, modern campaign.
+We aimed to increase readership and broaden the appeal of YUP among younger audiences without alienating older readers by crafting a provocative, sophisticated, modern ad campaign.
 By distilling the book’s core themes, we developed a holistic, conceptual, integrated campaign that asked – but refused to answer – important questions and sparked a conversation among audiences about the impact of a global pandemic on today’s world.